shaddockh/js_roguelike_tutorial/README.md

 * in gameconfig.js you can now specify which world blueprint to load
 * implemented aspect.displayOutsideFov to allow items to stay rendered outside the field of view once they've been discovered (ie, terrain type objects)
 * TODO: Implement CCEvents so items can watch other items events
-* TODO: onPickup / onDrop in item
+* Implemented onPickup / onDrop in item
 * TODO: in Item, need to be notified of who picked up/dropped
 * TODO: Equip/Unequip should pass who equipped/unequipped in event
 * TODO: implement onGameTurn only on player